kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 The self-assessment asks you a question that challenges your knowledge of the concepts that are explained in the guide.
 You have to use your mind to apply the concepts in order to find the answer.
-Self-assessments may improve the learning process because users are engaging with the content more deeply.
+If I recall correctly, the chapter about testing in [How We Learn] says that self-assessments (which are a form of testing) may improve the learning process because users are engaging with the content more deeply.

 You can see self-assessments in action in the following guides: